 Try to avoid having a lot of other debt weighing on your shoulders as you purchase your home.
 Consolidating your student loans could help reduce your current monthly debt.
 The general guidelines to budgeting for a mortgage payment advise between 25 – 30% of monthly income.
 This means if your monthly income is $8,000, you want your mortgage payment to be around $2,200.

-Getting a loan pre-approved will reinforce the amount you need to budget.
-Applying online is quick and easy!
-Our mortgage consultants can help you along the way.
-Once you are pre-approved for a specific amount, you will know exactly how high you can bid on a home.
+Getting pre-qualified for a loan helps you identify the amount for which you need to budget.
+Once you are pre-qualified for a specific amount, you will know just how high you can afford to bid on a home.

 Research neighborhoods